-CUU and University Unit ISMs are responsible for ensuring that individual requests for access are limited to systems and access levels required based on roles and responsibilities.
+CUU and University Unit ISMs are responsible for ensuring that individual requests for access are limited to systems and access levels required based on roles and responsibilities authorized by Data Custodians and IT Asset Custodians.
 Individuals’ affiliation with FSU determines the appropriate access needed for university data and computing resources, with the minimum access granted sufficient to perform required responsibilities.
-Authorization for access to FSU systems and data is the responsibility of Data Custodians or their designated Data Managers.
 Standard Access will be granted to users unless additional access is necessary.
 Privileged Access to enterprise and locally provided systems is generally initiated by the individual’s unit or department.
-Additional access or an additional account that requires elevated, administrative, or similar Privileged Access rights to systems, applications or data is necessary for some individuals to perform routine duties required by their position.
+Additional access or an additional account that requires enhanced, elevated, administrative, or similar Privileged Access rights to systems, applications or data is necessary for some individuals to perform routine duties required by their position.
 Examples of activities that may require use of privileged accounts include digital key management, network and system administration, database administration, and application administration.
-Privileged Access is also required when accessing and administering systems that store data classified as High Risk or Moderate Risk, as defined by the Data Management Standard.
+Privileged Access is also required when accessing and administering systems that store data classified as High Risk or Moderate Risk, as defined by the 4-OP-H-25.01 Data Security Standard.

 Authentication is a process by which users, processes, or services provide proof of their identity.
 Users are accountable for all activities performed by their account.
 Authentication systems administered by CUUs, University Units or individuals are prohibited unless authorized in writing by the CISO.
 Impersonation of FSU authentication services, including graphic elements or similar URLs, is not permitted unless access is granted in writing by the CISO.
 Individuals granted privileged access may not use their accounts to bypass or disable security controls.

 Interactive administrative accounts must not be shared, and activities using administrative accounts must be traceable to an individual.
 Service accounts (e.g., backup) must not be used for interactive sessions.